nicktacular/phlask/README.md

 $runner->run();
 ```

 In the simplest case, a `\phlask\Runner` instance is created that will read tasks from a MongoDB queue and run them until all the tasks have run and exit.
-Alternatively, the application can be run as a daemon in the background by setting `daemon` config as `false` in the factory.
+Alternatively, the application can be run as a daemon in the background by setting `daemon` config as `true` in the factory.
 The `Runner` is made to run in the background in this manner, consuming tasks as soon as they are made available on the queue.
+Keep in mind that the `daemon` flag is meant to indicate that this process could run in the background (i.e. without any timeouts by PHP) but the actual task of writing a daemon is up to the developer using this library.
+For more information, read about [creating daemons](daemon.md).

 ## Creating jobs